 The Hookpod replaces branch line weighting using lead weights and/or swivels, with associated cost savings .
 Details of potential cost savings in fisheries where chemical lightsticks are used can be found in Barrington (2016).

-Monitoring, control and surveillance of the Hookpod technology could be achieved through onboard observer programs, use of electronic monitoring systems that monitor setting operations and in port inspections.
+A combination of port-based inspections and vessel based monitoring and surveillance (e.g. observer inspection of line setting operations; video surveillance; at-sea compliance checks) will be required to assess use and compliance .
 Once Hookpods are purchased and fitted they are effectively integral to the gear, and this may be verified by visual inspection .

 - Barrington, J. 2016.
 “Hook Pod” as best practice seabird bycatch mitigation in pelagic longline fisheries.
 In ACAP - Seventh Meeting of the Seabird Bycatch Working Group, La Serena, Chile: ACAP-SBWG7-Doc10.